yoeo/guesslang/docs/typehints.rst

   a: int = size_1('long', 'story')
-  # valid: the function arguments have the same type "str"
+  # OK: the function arguments have the same type "str"

   b: int = size_1('long', b'story')
-  # error: Value of type variable "T" of "size_1" cannot be "object"
+  # ERROR: Value of type variable "T" of "size_1" cannot be "object"
+  #
-  #   in fact the function arguments are "str" and "bytes" that have a common
+  # -> in fact the function arguments are "str" and "bytes" that have a common
   #   base class "object".
   #   But "object" is not a valid type for the type variable "T"

   c: int = size_2('long', b'story')
-  # valid: unlike "size_1", here the function arguments can have different types
+  # OK: unlike "size_1", here the function arguments can have different types
   #   "str" and "bytes".
 These types matches "Union[int, float, str]".

 TypeVar: type bounds